 The ODOC Director oversees all aspects of agency operations and policy.
-The Chief of Staff, Chief Financial Officer, Chief of Operations, Chief of Strategic Engagement, Inspector General, General Counsel, Chief Medical Officer, and Administrator of Special Operations report to the agency Director.
+The Chief Financial Officer, Chief of Operations, Chief of Strategic Engagement, Inspector General, General Counsel, Chief Medical Officer, and Administrator of Special Operations report to the agency Director.
 The Director is an appointee of the Governor of the State of Oklahoma.

 The Chief of Operations oversees a broad swathe of ODOC functions and acts as a reviewer and adviser to the Director.
 The Chief of Operations has responsibility over day-to-day operations at all state facilities and security, which includes the Division of Institutions, who directs the agency’s 17 state-run facilities, classification and population, and sentence administration.
 The Chief of Operations also oversees the Director of Community Corrections, who directs Community Corrections, Probation & Parole Services, and contract services.
 COO also oversees Fleet Management; Quartermaster; Property & Leases; and Construction & Maintenance.